fingerprintjs/fingerprintjs-pro-react/README.md

 See the full code example in the [examples folder](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/examples/spa).

+## Caching strategy
+:warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy

+FingerprintJS Pro uses API calls as the basis for billing.
+Our [best practices](https://dev.fingerprintjs.com/docs/caching-visitor-information) strongly recommend using cache for saving your money.
+Library use `SessionStorage` cache strategy by default.

+But if you need some [`extendedResult`](https://dev.fingerprintjs.com/docs/js-agent#extendedresult) fields that can change, like `ip` or `lastSeenAt` it is better to pass `ignoreCache=true` inside [`getData`](#returned-object) function.

 ## Documentation

 This library uses [FingerprintJS Pro agent](https://fingerprintjs.com/github/) internally.
 The documentation for the FingerprintJS Pro agent is available on https://dev.fingerprintjs.com/docs.